Franklin D. Roosevelt: The President Who Steered America Through World War II

 FDR's Death and Legacy

 Franklin D. Roosevelt died on April 12, 1945, just weeks before the surrender of Germany and months before the Japanese surrender.
 His death marked a profound loss for the nation and the world.
-His legacy, however, remains undeniable.
+Because of that, his legacy, however, remains undeniable.
 He guided the United States through the Great Depression and World War II, transforming the role of the federal government and shaping the nation's position on the world stage.
 His leadership during wartime not only secured American victory but also laid the foundation for the post-war American era, marked by economic prosperity and global leadership.

 Frequently Asked Questions (FAQs)